Jana Wissmann: Books

 Duggar co-wrote the book Growing Up Duggar: It's All About Relationships with her sisters Jill, Jessa, and Jinger.
 It was released on March 4, 2014, by Howard Books.
 The book focuses on life in the Duggar home, their social relationships, and religious beliefs.

 Personal life

 In 2021, Duggar was charged with a misdemeanor count of endangering the welfare of a minor.
 She was babysitting when a child wandered outside and was found by a passerby, who called the police.
 Duggar originally entered a not guilty plea but later changed her plea to guilty and paid an $880 fine and other costs, avoiding a trial and potential jail time.

-On August 15, 2024, Duggar married Stephen Wissmann, brother-in-law of her younger brother, Jeremiah.
+On August 15, 2024, Duggar married Stephen Wissmann after getting engaged two months prior on June 15, 2024.
 They had been in a relationship some years before and stayed in touch after initially breaking up.

-On August 18, 2025, Duggar confirmed on social media that she and Wissmann are expecting their first child, due in January 2026.
+She gave birth to their first child, a son named Archie Gerald Wissmann, on December 30, 2025.